-(2) In addition to its duties under subparagraph (1), the Committee on Oversight and Government Reform may at any time conduct investigations of any matter without regard to clause 1, 2, 3, or this clause conferring jurisdiction over the matter to another standing committee.
-The findings and recommendations of the committee in such an investigation shall be made available to any other standing committee having jurisdiction over the matter involved.

-(3)(A) The Committee on Oversight and Government Reform may adopt a rule authorizing and regulating the taking of depositions by a member or counsel of the committee, including pursuant to subpoen under clause 2(m) of rule XI (which hereby is made applicable for such purpose).
+- (2) In addition to its duties under subparagraph (1), the Committee on Oversight and Government Reform may at any time conduct investigations of any matter without regard to clause 1, 2, 3, or this clause conferring jurisdiction over the matter to another standing committee.
+The findings and recommendations of the committee in such an investigation shall be made available to any other standing committee having jurisdiction over the matter involved. - (3)(A) The Committee on Oversight and Government Reform may adopt a rule authorizing and regulating the taking of depositions by a member or counsel of the committee, including pursuant to subpoena under clause 2(m) of rule XI (which hereby is made applicable for such purpose).

-(B) A rule adopted by the committee pursuant to this subparagraph-
+(B) A rule adopted by the committee pursuant to this subparaminister the same;

-(i) may provide that a deponent be directed to subscribe an oath or affirmation before a person authorized by law to administer the same; and
+(i) may provide that a deponent be directed to subscribe an oath or affirmation before a person authorized by law to adance of a member of the committee.

-(ii) shall ensure that the minority members and staff of the committee are accorded equitable treatment with respect to notice of and a reasonable opportunity to participate in any proceeding conducted thereunder.
+(ii) shall ensure that the minority members and staff of the committee are accorded equitable treatment with respect to notice of and a reasonable opportunity to participate in any proceeding conducted thereunder; and